Important Components & Examples

 Definition: Citing a Website

 Online Sources: internet sources are quotes, pictures, recordings, etc. taken from websites on the World Wide Web (cf. Franck & Stary 2009: 191).
-Besides this, also articles from websites count as online sources.
-When you ask yourself how to cite a website, it is crucial to include these components:
+Besides this, articles from websites also count as online sources.
+When you cite a website, it is crucial to include these components:

 Author Surname, Name.
 Date of publication.
 Title of the article.
 Domain.
 URL.
 Date of last access.

 A citation is a reference to a published or unpublished source of information that was used in the writing of a of book, article, thesis or research paper.
 Citations give your readers clear guidelines on the sources of the information used in the completion of an academic writing text.
 Citations are usually written at the end of the report, usually in alphabetical order.
 This greatly helps the writer avoid plagiarism when writing especially long texts.

 Every source of information used while completing an academic writing project have to be cited.
 This includes sources referenced from websites, online articles, journals, etc.

 Website citations take the following form: The author(s) name(s) [in Last name, First name format].
 “Title of the source Web Page.”
 Title of Website, Publisher or website name, Date Published [in Day, Month, Year format], website URL.

 As with every other writing project that requires citations, websites can also be cited in the three major citation styles as follows:

 a, The APA (American Psychological Association) Style: This is an author-year system of citation which ensures that the sources you are referencing can be tracked easily.
 This style is mostly used for Education, Psychology, and Science writings.

 b, The MLA (Modern Language Association) Style: This is an author-page system of citation.
 It is mostly used for writing in the Humanities field.